madisongh/tegra-fuse-tool/README.md

 # tegra-fuse-tool
-Tool for examining secure-boot fuses on Jetson-TX1/Nano, Jetson-TX2, Jetson AGX Xavier, and Jetson Orin modules.
+Tool for examining the eFuses on Jetson Orin and Jetson Thor modules using the nvmem interface exposed by the NVIDIA SoC fuse driver with L4T R36.4.x and later.

-See the NVIDIA L4T BSP documentation for information on secure boot and fuse programming.

-**WARNING** Incorrect manipulation of the fuses can render your device unbootable.  **USE AT YOUR OWN RISK.**
+Documentation on fuse locations within the nvmem block are derived from the `nv_fuse_read.sh` script shipped with L4T.